Pradeep K Chhibber

 Political Parties and Party Systems: Party aggregation is the process by which parties link across geographic units to form either national or regional political parties.
 This issue was first explored in Party Aggregation and the Number of Parties in India and the United States American Political Science Review, 1998.
 This paper, co-authored with Ken Kollman, won the Jack Walker award in 2000 for the best paper published in the previous two years in the area of party politics and organizations.
 Party aggregation is examined in far greater detail in a book written with Ken Kollman published by Princeton University Press in 2004, entitled The Formation of National Party Systems: Federalism and Party Competition in Britain, Canada, India and the United States.
 This book won the Leon Epstein Award in 2005 for the best book published in the previous two years in the area of political parties and organizations.
 It was a runner up for the Luebbert award given by the Comparative Politics Section of the American Political Science Association for the best book published in the previous two years.
-"Patronage, Bureaucratic Capacity and Electoral Coordination" (forthcoming in Comparative Politics) with Adnan Naseemullah examines the influence of the diffusion of state authority on the party system in Pakistan.
+"Patronage, Bureaucratic Capacity and Electoral Coordination" (Comparative Politics, 2018) with Adnan Naseemullah examines the influence of the diffusion of state authority on the party system in Pakistan.